lexiforest/curl_cffi/docs/compile.rst

 This page documents how to compile curl-impersonate and curl-cffi from source.
 If binary package is not available on your platform, you may refer to this page for some inspirations.

+First, you need to check if there are libcurl-impersonate binaries for you platform.

 !!! note

     This build process is very hacky now, but it works for most common systems.